dictation-toolbox/dragonfly-scripts/README.md

 I am using Python 2.6, because using NatLink and Dragonfly with 2.7 still seems untested and undocumented.
 ([See the bottom part of this post](http://www.speechcomputing.com/node/5345))

+*NOTE: If you have multiple Python versions, make sure you install all packages into the correct python version.*

 #### Installing Python 2.6 and Pythonwin

+##### Alternative 1:
+The pure Python package for 2.6 can be downloaded here: http://www.python.org/download/releases/2.6.6/ Pythonwin / Python Win32 Extensions: http://sourceforge.net/projects/pywin32/files/pywin32/ Choose the latest build (218 at the time of writing this), then select the correct installer for your system.
+I use pywin32-218.win32-py2.6.exe (even though the system is 64-bit).

+##### Alternative 2:
-A package containing Python 2.6, Pythonwin, wxPython and PyXML can be found [here](http://sourceforge.net/projects/natlink/files/pythonfornatlink/python2.6/pythonneededfornatlink2.6.exe/download).
+A package containing Python 2.6, Pythonwin, wxPython and PyXML can be found here: http://sourceforge.net/projects/natlink/files/pythonfornatlink/python2.6/pythonneededfornatlink2.6.exe/download.
-*I'm not sure if wxPython is needed for Natlink/Dragonfly.
-As i understand it, PyXML is only used for VoiceCode*
+*I don't think wxPython is needed for Natlink/Dragonfly.
+PyXML is only used for VoiceCode*
-##### NOTE: If you have multiple Python versions, make sure you install all packages into the correct python version.

 #### Installing Natlink:
 This site, [Unimacro](http://qh.antenna.nl/unimacro/installation/installation.html), has a lot of information on the installation and configuration of Natlink.
 The site is mostly focused on Unimacro and Vocola 2: